Zionism: Haredi Judaism and Zionism

 Haredi Jews number some 2,100,000 world-wide, constituting 14% of the total Jewish population in the world.
 Most accept though do not support the secular Israeli state.
-A small number of Orthodox organizations among these Haredi reject Zionism as they view it as a secular movement and reject nationalism as a doctrine. in Jerusalem, certain Hasidic groups, most famously the Satmar Hasidim, as well as the larger movement they are part of, the Edah HaChareidis, are opposed to its ideology for religious reasons.
+A small number of Orthodox organizations among these Haredi reject Zionism as they view it as a secular movement and reject nationalism as a doctrine.
+In Jerusalem, certain Hasidic groups, most famously the Satmar Hasidim, as well as the larger movement they are part of, the Edah HaChareidis, are opposed to its ideology for religious reasons.
 Despite having his life saved by a leader of the Zionist movement in 1944, one of the best known Hasidic opponents of political Zionism was Hungarian rebbe and Talmudic scholar Joel Teitelbaum.
 Although this group of ultra-observant Jews do not support or identify with Zionism as a movement or ideology, in a poll taken in February 2024, 83% said they have a "very strong emotional connection" to Israel, only a small percentage less than the 87% of Modern Orthodox Jews who reported having those same feelings.

 Anti-Zionism and antisemitism

 Critics of anti-Zionism have argued that opposition to Zionism can be hard to distinguish from antisemitism, and that criticism of Israel may be used as an excuse to express viewpoints that might otherwise be considered antisemitic.

-Anti-Zionist writers such as Norman Finkelstein, Noam Chomsky, Michael Marder, and Tariq Ali have argued that the characterization of anti-Zionism as antisemitic obscures legitimate criticism of Israel's policies and actions, and that it is used to stifle legitimate criticism of Israel.
+Anti-Zionist writers such as Norman Finkelstein, Noam Chomsky, Michael Marder, and Tariq Ali have argued that conflation of anti-Zionism and antisemitism obscures and stifles legitimate criticism of Israel's policies and actions.
+Anti-Zionist and post-Zionist writers have been ostracized, attacked, and accused of antisemitism by the Zionist mainstream.